Skip to main content

 Academic Program

 The Linguistics Department offers a course major, a course minor, an honors major, and an honors minor.
-In addition, a special course major and a special honors major are offered in Linguistics and Languages.
+In addition, a course major and an honors major are offered in Linguistics and Languages.

 Language courses do not count towards the elective requirements for the major/minor.
 Examples of these courses include LING 011012, 015024, 033, and 057.
 If you're unsure about whether a course falls into this category, please contact the chair.